How much does a money transmitter bond cost in Washington?

 - and more

 A money transmitter license is valid from the date of issuance with no expiration date unless suspended or revoked by the Director of the Department of Financial Institutions.
-A complete application checklist can be found in the Important Links section of this page.
+A complete application checklist can be found in the Additional Resources section of this page.

 In addition to meeting the state requirements for a license, money transmitters in Washington must register as a money services business (MSB) with the Financial Crimes Enforcement Network (FinCEN).
 This registration process is completed through the Bank Secrecy Act (BSA) E-Filing System.
 A link to this site is posted below.